Skip to content

 casino-resort-aspect-ratio-16-9

-This general interior view shows gaming machines in the casino resort.
-Anthony WALLACE / AFP
+This general interior view shows gaming machines at a casino resort.
+Anthony Wallace / AFP

 Since the first legal sports bet in Nebraska a year ago, casinos in the state have generated nearly $3 million in revenue.